firstbatchxyz/dnet/README.md

 > [!NOTE]
 >
-> If you are not using SSH for GitHub, you can do the following instead:
+> If you are not using SSH for GitHub, you can add the following config to change SSH links into HTTPS, then you can clone with the command above.
 >
 > ```sh
-> git clone https://github.com:firstbatchxyz/dnet.git && cd dnet
-> git config url."https://github.com/".insteadOf "git@github.com:"
+> git config --global url."https://github.com/".insteadOf "git@github.com:"
-> git submodule update --init --recursive
 > ```

 **dnet** uses `uv`, so make sure it is installed.
 You can check for uv with the command below, and follow the [installation guide](https://docs.astral.sh/uv/getting-started/installation/) if you do not have it.